 Induced Pluripotent Stem Cells (iPSCs) can be formed into other cell types, having enormous potential for cell therapy, but the risk of tumor formation from undifferentiated cells (cells that stay the same) remains a major obstacle.
 This project is developing a molecular nanotechnology to eliminate undifferentiated iPSCs selectively by enzyme-instructed self-assembly (EISA).
 This can contribute to ensuring the safety of cell therapy, thus improving the treatment of human diseases.

 Epilepsy is a spectrum disorder of over 25 syndromes.
-It is characterized by recurrent unprovoked seizures with onset most often occurring during childhood or with advancing age and represents the 4th most common neurological disorder in the US.
+It is characterized by recurrent unprovoked seizures with onset most often occurring during childhood or with advancing age and represents the 4th most common neurological disorder in the United States.
 Over 150,000 new cases of epilepsy are diagnosed every year and approximately one-third will be diagnosed with drug resistant epilepsy (DRE) and must live with chronic intractable seizures.

 Sema4D represents a new and exciting disease-modifying therapeutic strategy that offers hope to afflicted individuals and their families for the treatment of intractable seizures.
 Brandeis research has demonstrated that Sema4D causes new inhibitory connections between neurons on a time scale fast enough to reduce ongoing seizure activity in animal models.
 The proposed work plans to investigate various modalities through which Sema4D can be introduced in the brain.

-SciLinkR is an online public engagement platform that will 1) connect scientists and engineers with educators and 2) document STEM outreach.
+ngineers with educators and 2) document STEM outreach.
 The platform matches educators who need a scientist or engineer to come to their classrooms with STEM professionals looking to do outreach to schools and the community.
 It also provides STEM faculty with citable documenation of their outreach activities.

 When students interact with a working scientist or engineer, they get more curious and less intimidated about STEM, and so they are more likely to see themselves as future scientists.
 The problems are 1) that it is hard for scientists to connect with the public who needs them the most, and 2) it is not clear what the scientist should do to make the most impact.
 As a result, convenience and reinvention rule the day.
 SciLinkR will connect scientists and engineers with educators and simplify and enhance the outreach they are already doing.
 SciLinkR is still in a startup phase, but with a SPROUT award, they will be able to reach more scientists, engineers, teachers, librarians, museum educators, journalists, and ultimately, more children.
 With this funding, they will be able to grow the platform within the first year to >1000 profiles and >100 SciLinkReports.
 To accomplish this goal, they will present at national science and teacher conferences, co-host a launch party this fall with the Brandeis Library and the MakerLab, and be able to give away SciLinkR-branded promotional items to encourage more people to create profiles on the site.